BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 * The API SHOULD allow any supported numeric type to be extracted, and return errors when the actual type encountered is not representable in the requested type.
 For example,
     * If the encoded value is "1.5" then requesting extraction of the value as floating point will succeed but requesting extraction as an integer will fail.
     * Similarly, if the value has a large exponent and therefore can be represent as either a floating point value or a BigNum, then attempting to extract it as a machine integer will fail.

+## Validation Errors

+A dCBOR decoder MUST return errors when it encounters any of these conditions in the input stream.
+The error symbol names below are informative.

+* `underrun`: early end of stream
+* `badHeaderValue`: unsupported CBOR major/minor item header
+* `nonCanonicalInt`: An integer was encoded in non-canonical form
+* `nonCanonicalFloat`: A floating-point value was encoded in non-canonical form
+* `invalidString`: An invalid UTF-8 string was encountered
+* `unusedData`: Unused data encountered past the expected end of the input stream
+* `misorderedMapKey`: A map has keys not in canonical order
+* `duplicateMapKey`: A map has a duplicate key

 # Application Level